 - pure maple syrup for serving

-Heat a bit of coconut oil in a skillet or griddle over medium heat.
-Spoon pancake batter on, about 1/3 cup per pancake, and spread with bottom of spoon.
+Heat a bit of coconut oil in a skillet or griddle over medium or medium-low heat.
+Spoon pancake batter on, about 1/4 cup per pancake.
+Batter will be thin but will set upon hitting heat, so pour relatively slowly.
 Cook until bubbles form and burst on the surface.
-Flip carefully with a spatula and cook through.
-Serve with pure maple syrup and a sprinkling of tapioca starch to mimic powdered sugar.
+Flip carefully with a spatula and cook through, about another minute.
+Serve with pure maple syrup and a sprinkling of tapioca starch to mimic powdered sugar or use organic powdered sugar.